kamel-usp/dpasp/README.md

 - MaxEnt semantics.

 There are two uses of the systems: learning and querying.
-Currently, learning allows only for MaxEnt-Stable semantics.
+Currently, learning is only available for the MaxEnt-Stable semantics.

 Learning and querying can either be made by (highly inneficient) enumerative algorithms and (more efficient) approximate inference.
 Enumerative algorithms are available to all possible (logic and probabilistic) semantics, while currently only MaxEnt-Stable semantics implements all approximate algorithms.